Vander88/PDFsplitter/README.md

 # PDFsplitter
-PDFsplitter is a simple software that splits a PDF file into separate files.
+PDFsplitter is a simple software that splits a PDF file.
 (GUI in portuguese)